 And if you’re looking for more appetizer recipes, don’t miss my appetizer category, you’ll find lots of small bite recipe ideas, including the most popular appetizer recipe on my site for Pear and Blue Cheese Crostini.

-Chevre Stuffed Mushrooms Balsamico
+Italian Stuffed Mushrooms Balsamico

-- 6-8 large white button mushrooms
+- 6-8 large white button mushrooms or baby bella mushrooms

-- 1-2 teaspoons minced shallot
+- 2 teaspoons minced shallot

 - pinch of fine sea salt

-- 1-2 teaspoons olive oil and/or butter
+- 2 teaspoons olive oil

 - 3 tablespoons Chèvre purchase the creamiest you can find

 - 3 tablespoons Panko bread crumbs divided